 You can set the column type.
 The default is “No special type”.

-If your model is based on a SQL query and you want people to be able to explore the results with the query builder and drill-through menu, you’ll need to set the column type for each column in your model.
+If your model is based on a SQL query and you want people to be able to explore the results with the query builder, you’ll need to set the column type for each column in your model.

 This column should appear in…